-The ashes for cremation are often placed in an urn.
-There are no regulations that define this vessel.
+The ashes for cremation are often placed in an urn, but no regulations define this vessel.
 The cremated remains are placed in a temporary container until the family buys a more permanent urn from the funeral home or other vendor, makes one, or repurposes a vessel they have on hand.
 The funeral home even offers urn rental for the service if the family plans to release the ashes or is undecided about what they want.

 Prepare The Obituary

-The family usually chooses to remember their loved one in an obituary that recounts the life of the deceased.
-They may publish an abbreviated form online or in a newspaper as a death notice that publicly announces the death to friends and acquaintances.
+The family usually chooses to remember their loved one in an obituary that recounts the deceased’s life.
+They may publish an abbreviated form online or in a newspaper as a death notice publicly announcing the death to friends and acquaintances.
 They may share a link to the obituary on their social media.
-At the funeral service, they may hand out copies of the obituary to the mourners as part of a program that shows the order of service.
+At the funeral service, they may hand out copies of the obituary to the mourners as part of a program showing the service order.

-While someone who knows the deceased needs to provide the information and a photograph, the funeral home can assist the family in writing and formatting the obituary.
-The funeral home may run it on their website and arrange for publication.
+While someone who knows the deceased must provide the information and a photograph, the funeral home can assist the family in writing and formatting the obituary.
 If they perform this task, they accumulate any bills for these services and pass them along to the family as part of the final accounting of funeral expenses.

 If the obituary is to be distributed as part of the funeral program, the funeral home may provide copies or ask the family to bring them.
-Some details about the deceased may be used on prayer cards or memorial cards that the funeral home prepares.
+Some details about the deceased may be used on the funeral home’s prayer or memorial cards.

 Decide Where The Interment Will Take Place

 A deceased who is to be buried rather than cremated will need a cemetery plot.
-If they have already purchased one, the family must produce the proof of ownership.
+The family must produce proof of ownership if they have already purchased one.

-If not, the family or the funeral home will need to acquire one.
+If not, the family or the funeral home must acquire one.
 Buying a plot in advance guarantees the location in a particular cemetery, while buying one on the spot is more costly and in a location dictated by availability, not preference.

 Once the burial site is determined, the funeral home will make arrangements for the opening and closing of the grave.

-For cremation, the family will receive the ashes if they will be buried or stored in a mausoleum and columbarium.
+The family will receive the ashes for cremation if they are buried or stored in a mausoleum and columbarium.

 Plan The Services

-Before the burial or cremation takes place, the deceased’s body may be on display for a few hours or days so that friends, acquaintances, and colleagues can pay their respects.
+Before the burial or cremation, the deceased’s body may be displayed for a few hours or days so that friends, acquaintances, and colleagues can pay their respects.
 A service usually commemorates their life and consoles and offers closure to those left behind.

 The family must decide: